benhoff/blog/content/qt-interface-design.rst

 :summary: Reviewing types of interface design for Qt
 :slug: qt-interface-design

-OK, so we've got a `hello world gui app`_ running, now we need to design our application.
+As part of our `PyQt Tutorial series`_, we've got a `hello world gui app`_ running.
+Now we need to design our application.
 So let's talk about some general desktop GUI design.
 You might have used a lot of GUI applications, but you probably never noticed their design.
 Especially (and super ironically) if it was done well.
 As a fun exercise, if someone asked you to design a web browser right now, what would your interface look like?

 If you're stumped, don't worry.
 A lot of people have thought about this before and have ideas.
 Three main ones in fact.